Whether you are 17 or 37, men of all ages are susceptible to getting pimples after shaving. This is commonly known as shaving acne.

 - Select Cartridge Razors: A specially made cartridge razor, such as the Gillette SkinGuard, has wide-set blades that won’t cut the hair nearly as low.
 Typically, the fewer the blades the better here when using a cartridge razor.

-- Single Blade Razors: With a single cutting blade, the razor will never cut the hair beneath the surface of the skin.
+- Single Blade Razors: With a single cutting blade, the razor will never cut the hair beneath the skin’s surface.
 Single blade razors come in many different varieties, including the straight razor, safety razor, and modern hybrid razors such as the OneBlade Core.